odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 would mean that our hash table has a complexity of `O(n)`.

 This is why, in general, computational complexity has 3 measures: best, average and worst-case scenarios.
-Hashtables have a `O(1)` complexity in best and average case scenarios, but fall to `O(n)` in their worst-case scenario.
+Hash tables have a `O(1)` complexity in best and average case scenarios, but fall to `O(n)` in their worst-case scenario.

 Remember: **a good hashing function is the key to an efficient hash table** -- nothing more, nothing less.